-- Real Property Taxes increased by \$1,208,550 based on the adopted budget. - Unrestricted State Aid increased by \$893,464 due to increased formula aid from NYS. - Operating Grants and Contributions increased by \$503,662 due to increased State and Federal aid used to support District programs. - Other tax items include reimbursements received under the School Tax Relief Reimbursement Program ("STAR").
+- Real Property Taxes increased by \$2,313,889 based on the adopted budget. - Unrestricted State Aid increased by \$2,079,802 due to increased formula aid from NYS. - Capital Grants and Contributions decreased by \$228,766 as the District has completed the most recent capital project. - Other tax items include reimbursements received under the School Tax Relief Reimbursement Program ("STAR").
 The STAR program provides tax relief to homeowners through State reimbursement to the School District.
-Other tax items decreased by \$116,479 because new home owners are reimbursed by the State directly via check in lieu of a credit on tax bills. - Charges for services increased by \$276,697 due to increases in food sales credited to the District as the National School Lunch directive for free lunch to all students ended.
+Other tax items decreased by \$220,522 because new home owners are reimbursed by the State directly via check in lieu of a credit on tax bills. - Charges for services increased by \$233,360 due to increases in rentals of school district facilities, increase in tuition-based students, and increase of school lunch sales.